twsla

 Compatible with TWSNMP FC’s web API from v1.4.0.

-If you specify-API, you can import logs via Web API.
+If you specify --api, you can import logs via the Web API.

-If you specify –json when reading the EVTX file from v1.1.0, read the Windows event log in JSON format.Detailed information can be displayed.
+If you specify --json when reading an EVTX file from v1.1.0, the Windows event log is read in JSON format, allowing detailed information to be displayed.

 search command

-You can search when the log is read.
+You can search once the logs are imported.

 twsla help search